lookfirst/mui-rff/README.md

 # Usage

-Beyond the normal react dependencies, you'll need to add these:
+Beyond the normal react dependencies, you'll need:

 `yarn add mui-rff @material-ui/core @material-ui/pickers final-form react-final-form`

-If you use the date/time pickers, you'll need to also add:
+If you use the date/time pickers, you'll need:

 `yarn add @date-io/core @date-io/date-fns date-fns`

+If you use autocomplete, you'll need:

+`yarn add @material-ui/lab`

 I recommend using Yup for the form validation: